wKovacs64/pwned/docs/index.md

 Commands:
-  pwned apiKey <key>            set the API key to be used for authenticated requests pwned ba <account|email>      get all breaches for an account (username or email address) pwned breach <name>           get a single breached site by breach name pwned breaches                get all breaches in the system pwned dc                      get all data classes in the system
+  pwned apiKey <key>            set the API key to be used for authenticated requests pwned ba <account|email>      get all breaches for an account (username or email address) pwned bd <domain>             get all breached email addresses for a domain pwned breach <name>           get a single breached site by breach name pwned breaches                get all breaches in the system pwned dc                      get all data classes in the system